 A beneficial owner of common units whose units have been transferred to a short seller to complete a short sale would appear to lose his status as a partner with respect to those units for federal income tax purposes.
-Please read "-Tax Consequences of Unit Ownership-Treatment of Short Sales."
+Please read "-Tax Consequences of Unit Ownership -Treatment of Short Sales."

-Income, gain, deductions or losses would not appear to be reportable by a unitholder who is not a partner for federal income tax purposes, and any cash distributions received by a unitholder who is not a partner for federal income tax purposes would therefore be fully taxable as ordinary income.
-These holders are urged to consult their own tax advisors with respect to their status as partners in Inergy, L.P. for federal income tax purposes.
+Income, gain, deductions or losses would not appear to be reportable by a unitholder who is not a partner for federal income tax purposes, and any cash distributions received by a unitholder who is not a partner for federal income tax purposes would therefore appear to be fully taxable as ordinary income.
+These holders are urged to consult their own tax advisors with respect to their tax consequences of holding common units in Inergy, L.P.